AccelByte/accelbyte-python-sdk/README.md

 ```

 Replace `{VERSION}` with a specific release version tag.
 When starting a new project,
 using the latest release version is recommended.
+For the list of available versions, see [releases](https://github.com/AccelByte/accelbyte-python-sdk/releases).

 **Special note only for Windows environment**